Rosario Castellanos: Career

-She married Ricardo Guerra Tejada, a professor of philosophy, in 1958.
-The birth in 1961 of their son Gabriel Guerra Castellanos (now a political scientist) was an important moment in Castellanos’ life; prior to his birth, she suffered from depression after several miscarriages.
+Castellanos married Ricardo Guerra Tejada, a professor of philosophy, in 1958.
+The birth in 1961 of their son Gabriel Guerra Castellanos was an important moment in Castellanos' life; prior to his birth, she suffered from depression after several miscarriages.
 However, she and Guerra divorced after thirteen years of marriage, Guerra having been unfaithful to Castellanos.
-Her own personal life was marked by her difficult marriage and continuous depression, but she dedicated a large part of her work and energy to defending women's rights, for which she is remembered as a symbol of Latin American feminism.
+Her personal life was marked by her difficult marriage and continuous depression, but she dedicated a large part of her work and energy to defending women's rights.